 Graduate students who purchase a 65-block meal plan in the fall semester may roll their unused meals to the spring semester.

-The Student Health Services provides comprehensive primary health care to all active students and their spouses.
+The Student Health Services (SHS) provides comprehensive primary health care to all active students and their spouses.
 These services include: lab tests, medications, wellness exams, routine immunizations, and care for acute and chronic illness.
-Other services provided are travel immunizations, and travel consultation for students traveling with a Wheaton College sponsored trips.
+Within SHS there is an International Travel Clinic which provides travel consults for students traveling overseas with a Wheaton College sponsored trip or personal trips.
+Destination appropriate immunizations, medications and products are available.

 In most circumstances, each student enrolling for 6 or more credits in a semester is required to have the following: health history, physical examination including documentation of specific laboratory exams, if requested by your physician, immunizations and a tuberculosis (TB) skin test which are required by Illinois State Law and Wheaton College for all students.
 Students taking less than 6 credit hours in a semester are required to complete the health history form, tuberculosis screening test, and further requirements as necessary.
+A registration hold and a non-refundable late fee will be placed if these items are not completed prior to the designated deadline.
 SHS will notify students of their medical requirements via their “my.wheaton.edu” e-mail account.
 Students may consult the website for more information and forms atwww.wheaton.edu/healthsvcs.

 Privacy Statement: All health information is treated confidentially.
 Nothing is released without written consent unless a life is in danger or a community risk exists.
 Each student will sign a confidentiality statement upon his/her first visit to Student Health Services.